marioclassen/ShowAndShare/README.md

 ## TODO
 - Exception Handling
 - Code Refactoring
-- Cache the Friends and Professionals and display them in the App
+- Display the Friends and Professionals
 - Implement a search bar for all Person parameter